awsdocs/aws-powershell-user-guide/doc_source/pstools-pipelines.md

 PS > Set-AWSHistoryConfiguration -MaxCmdletHistory <value> -MaxServiceCallHistory <value> -RecordServiceRequests -IncludeSensitiveData
 ```

+All parameters are optional\.

-The `-MaxCmdletHistory` parameter sets the maximum number of cmdlets that can be tracked at any time\.
+The `MaxCmdletHistory` parameter sets the maximum number of cmdlets that can be tracked at any time\.
 A value of 0 turns off recording of AWS cmdlet activity\.
-The `-MaxServiceCallHistory` parameter sets the maximum number of service responses \(and/or requests\) that are tracked for each cmdlet\.
-The `-RecordServiceRequests` parameter, if specified, turns on tracking of service requests for each cmdlet\.
-The `-IncludeSensitiveData` parameter, if specified, turns on tracking of service responses (and requests if they are tracked) with sensitive data for each cmdlet\.
-All parameters are optional\.
+The `MaxServiceCallHistory` parameter sets the maximum number of service responses \(and/or requests\) that are tracked for each cmdlet\.
+The `RecordServiceRequests` parameter, if specified, turns on tracking of service requests for each cmdlet\.
+The `IncludeSensitiveData` parameter, if specified, turns on tracking of service responses and requests \(if tracked\) that contain sensitive data for each cmdlet\.

 If run with no parameters, `Set-AWSHistoryConfiguration` simply turns off any prior request recording, leaving the current list sizes unchanged\.